silnrsi/smith/README.md

 ```
 $> docker --build-arg=ubuntuImage="jetbrains/teamcity-agent" .
 ```
-We recommend using BuildKit, as it halves the build time with this Dockerfile
+We recommend using BuildKit, as it halves the build time with this Dockerfile.